 Western Maine is full of spectacular scenery, incredible hikes, and nationally renowned skiing.
 There are plenty of outdoor activities to experience year-round, as well as some interesting ways to connect with local culture.
 Remember the Leave No Trace principles whenever you’re enjoying creation so that we can preserve it for others to enjoy.

 If you’re heading inland but still crave thrashing waves, whitewater rafting on the Kennebec River* is the perfect way to spend a day in western Maine.
 As you make your way through a rocky gorge flanked by pine trees, don’t get too distracted by the scenery, or you may end up swimming through Class III and IV rapids.
 Trust the guide, dig your paddle in hard, and enjoy the unpredictable ride.
 (NOTE: Though I haven’t had much experience rafting with an outfitter–most of my experience growing up was with a family friend–I am partial to Northern Outdoors because my dad was a guide for them when I was younger.
 They’re the oldest rafting company on the Kennebec and very well-known.
 Check out Tripadvisor reviews here.)Looking for things to do in western Maine?
-Download the free #responsibletravel guide from @roamtheamericas!
-Click To Tweet
+Check out this #responsibletravel guide!

 Take a waterfall tour and cool off in some great swimming holes: